blues/app-accelerators/27-cellular-connected-electronic-kiosk/README.md

 ### Route

 Next, you need to create a [proxy route](https://dev.blues.io/notehub/notehub-walkthrough/#routing-data-with-notehub) in order to download the kiosk web app.
-The web app should be bundled in a .zip file.
+The web app should be bundled in a .zip file and stored online somewhere (e.g. in an AWS S3 bucket).
 Unzipping the .zip file should produce, at minimum, a directory named `resources` with an HTML page to display named `index.htm`.
 Read [this guide](https://dev.blues.io/notecard/notecard-walkthrough/web-transactions/) to set up the route.

 ![Route config](images/route.png)

 ### Environment Variables

 There are 4 [environment variables](https://dev.blues.io/guides-and-tutorials/notecard-guides/understanding-environment-variables/) used in this project.
-You can set them by navigating to your Notehub project page > Devices > double-click your device > Environment:
+You can set them by navigating to your Notehub project page > select your fleet name from under Fleets > Settings > Environment:

 ![Environment variables](images/env_vars.png)